Kinrre/TFG-EnriqueVillarrubia/README.md

 ## Running the frontend

 Finally, a server is required to provide the frontend files.
-So, the command to execute is:
+So, the command to execute in the TFG-EnriqueVillarrubia/frontend/ directory is:

 ```
 npm run serve